material-components/material-components-web/packages/mdc-select/README.md

 </div>
 ```

-The enhanced select uses an MDCMenu component to contain the list of options
+The enhanced select uses an MDCMenu component to contain the list of options, but uses the `data-value` attribute
+instead of `value`.

 ```html
 <div class="mdc-select">